Tues Sep 26th - Artist Conversation and Livestream Listening Party

 Del Sol Quartet, led by violist Charlton Lee, takes a similarly innovative approach to music-making.
 A leading force in 21st-century chamber music, they step nimbly out of the European string quartet tradition to embrace a contemporary, cross-cultural ethos.
 On TRB their strings exquisitely complement the Indian instruments, lending an accessible familiarity to the cinematic soundscapes -- stately and cerebral yet emotionally expressive, at times uplifting and bright while at others atmospheric and contemplative.
 Their playing marries diverse playing styles ranging from Indian classical solos and Beethoven-esque counterpoint to modern textural ambience.
 The music variously conveys movement and adventure, suspense and expectation, unfolding its palette of sound with both delicacy and great power.

-Internationally-acclaimed artists Alam Khan, Arjun Verma, and Jack Perla blend Indian classical and European Classical music, artfully uniting Indian raga (melody) with western harmony in a groundbreaking collaboration.
-Featuring the critically-acclaimed Del Sol String Quartet and some of the finest young tabla drummers in the world: Ojas Adhiya, Ishaan Ghosh, and Nilan Chaudhuri.
+Khan, Verma, and Del Sol Quartet are joined in the recording by some of the finest young tabla drummers in the world – Ojas Adhiya, Ishaan Ghosh, and Nilan Chaudhuri.

-In the end, no matter our ethnic and cultural backgrounds, we are all connected by the range of human emotions we experience, and the resonance of those emotions between us.
+In the end, no matter our ethnic or cultural backgrounds, we are all connected by the range of human emotions we share, and by the resonance of those emotions between us.
 This is the thread that ties us together and shapes our identity – The Resonance Between.